-https://plsinitiative.org/sae\index/subnational-audit-efficacy-index-2022/ committed to implementing their respective audit laws.
-The civil society and media actors must also be willing to participate in the audit process of their
+Executive Summary

-SAE Index 2023 Summary Findings:
+all sides including the Executive, Legislature and Audit Institutions must be deliberate and committed to implementing their respective audit laws.
+The civil society and media actors must also be willing to participate in the audit process of their states.

-- Only 4 out of 36 States have made progress toward implementing financial autonomy for the Office of the Auditor-General.
-This shows additional two states from 2022. - Only 12 out of 36 States have implemented legal provisions to activate administrative independence for the Office of the Auditor-General.
-Also shows additional two states from 2022. - 21 States did not publish audit reports for the 2022 financial year online sharing similarities with the 2021 scenario although higher than the 2020 fiscal year in which 19 States did not publish audit reports. - 2 States did not publish either audit report or audited financial statement for 2022 online. - None of the 36 States produced standard performance audit report on government's programs, projects, or policies in 2022. - Only 8 out of 36 States published Citizens' Accountability Report for 2022 online as against 36 and 11 States that published same document online for 2020 and 2021 financial years respectively. - Only 5 out of 36 States have effective Public Accounts Committee in their Houses of Assembly. - Only 3 out of 36 States are sufficiently involving civic and media actors in the audit process of their states.
-This shows minute improvement on 2022 assessment where only 2 States sufficiently involved civic and media actors in their audit process. - Only 2 out of 36 States published annual activity reports for 2022 online.
+SAE Index 2024 Summary Findings:

+- Only 4 out of 36 States have made progress toward implementing financial autonomy for the Office of the Auditor-General which indicates stagnated policy action from the 2023 assessment. - Only 12 out of 36 States have implemented legal provisions to activate administrative independence for the Office of the Auditor-General revealing that there is no new progress from the 2023 rating. - Again, 21 States did not publish audit reports for the 2023 financial year online sharing similarities with the 2021 and 2022 scenarios. - Unlike the 2023 assessment in which 2 States did not publish either audit report or audited financial statement for 2022 financial year online, the 2024 Index revealed that 5 states did not publish any of these two fiscal and accountability documents. - Again, none of the 36 States produced standard performance audit report on government's programs, projects, or policies in 2023. - Excitedly, 11 out of 36 States published Citizens' Accountability Report for 2023 fiscal year on a dedicated portal indicating improvement from 2023 assessment where only 8 states published the same documents for the 2022 financial year.
+However, there is no difference from the 2021 fiscal year where 11 states also published and fell far below the 2020 financial year where all 36 states published the CAR. - Only 2 out of 36 States showed effectiveness in activities of the Public Accounts Committee indicating a drop from the 2023 assessment where 5 states had effective PACs. - Only 3 out of 36 States are sufficiently involving civic and media actors in the audit process of their states showing no improvement from the 2023 Index. - Unlike in the 2023 assessment where 2 out of 36 States published annual activity reports online, only 1 state published the same document for the 2023 fiscal year online.
 Cross-Cutting Recommendations to Improve Accountability at Subnational Level: